pac4j/pac4j/documentation/docs/clients/openid-connect.md

 AzureAd2Client client = new AzureAd2Client(configuration);
 ```

 The `clientId` and `secret` will be provided by the OpenID Connect provider, as well as the `discoveryUri` (to read the metadata of the identity provider).
-If you do not define the `discoveryUri`, you'll need to provide the provider metadata via the `setProviderMetadata` method.
+If you do not define the `discoveryUri`, you'll need to provide the provider metadata by using the `StaticOidcOpMetadataResolver` component.

 An [`OidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/OidcProfile.java) is returned after a successful authentication (or one of its subclasses: [`AzureAdProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/azuread/AzureAdProfile.java), [`GoogleOidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/google/GoogleOidcProfile.java)
 or  [`KeycloakOidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/keycloak/KeycloakOidcProfile.java)).
 All the attributes returned in the ID Token will be available in the `OidcProfile` even if you can get the ID token directly via the `getIdToken()` method.